summer farm campOutdoor Play & Imagination

 Farm camp sessions run Monday-Friday, 5 days.

-Children enroll for a minimum of one week, but are welcome to enroll for the whole summer.
+Children enroll for a minimum of one week, but are welcome to enroll for all six weeks of our summer program.

-All participating families must be able to comply with our current good health protocols including handwashing at arrival and before and after meals, mask wearing when going inside to use the restroom, and potentially wearing a mask indoors (playroom) if a persistent cough or sneezing/sniffles is active.
-Children may not attend our state licensed facility if newly ill, if diagnosed with covid-19, nor if they have a fever or chills, sore throat, or have had diarrhea or vomiting within the last 24 hours.
+All participating families must be able to comply with our current good health protocols including handwashing at arrival and before and after meals, and potentially wearing a mask indoors (restroom, playroom) if a persistent cough or sniffles is active.
+Children may not attend our state licensed facility if newly ill, if diagnosed with covid-19 or other severe or moderately serious contagious illness (flu, measles, mumps, strep throat, etc.), nor if they have a fever or chills, sore throat, or have had diarrhea or vomiting within the last 24 hours.
 (See registration form for details.)

 Each child will bring a snack and a filled water bottle from home, and a lunch if they will be here at lunch time (around 12:00 or 12:30 pm).